-This policy and information report has been developed by the school's SENCO in conjunction with the Head Teacher and is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice (2014) and the following legislation:
+This policy and information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:

-Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities

-The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEN co-ordinators (SENCOs) and the SEN information report.

-The KCSIE 2021 which sets out guidance for schools on safeguarding children and safer recruitment.

-The Equality Act 2010, which identifies the fact that some pupils with disabilities may have learning difficulties that call for special educational provision.
+- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEND co-ordinators (SENDCOs) and the SEND information report - The KCSIE 2023 which sets out guidance for schools on safeguarding children and safer recruitment. - The Disability Discrimination Act 1994, which identifies the fact that some pupils with disabilities may have learning difficulties that call for special educational provision.